 - Help and support

-Make sure your work can meet REF requirements by uploading your Author Accepted Manuscript* in Pure as soon as possible along with the date of acceptance. *This is your full text version of the manuscript after peer review and including any final changes, but before publisher typesetting or copy-editing by the publisher.
+Make sure your work can meet institutional and REF requirements by uploading your Author Accepted Manuscript* in Pure as soon as possible along with the date of acceptance. *This is your full text version of the manuscript after peer review and including any final changes, but before publisher typesetting or copy-editing by the publisher.
 Please do not upload final publisher versions, or typeset proofs.

 Log in to Pure and upload your paper as soon as it is accepted – the Library will take care of the rest.